Nizami Street: History

-In 1859, there was a strong earthquake in Shamakhi, which resulted in the demolition of the Shamakhi Governorate and the creation of the Baku Governorate in the center of Baku.
-After becoming the governorate, it was necessary for the city to undertake ambitious construction projects.
-In the first years after the order of 1859 was signed, the population of Baku began to rise.
-New caravanserais were being constructed along the northern part of fortress walls, each of which occupied a whole quarter, trading rows and stores.
-Subsequently, this part of the city became the central trading area and it was necessary to develop a cohesive construction plan.
-It was entrusted to Gasim bey Hajibababeyov and a group of engineers and architects from Saint Petersburg.
-According to the group, construction of new highways, beginning from Icheri Sheher fortress in all directions, was the focus of their urban planning.
+In 1859, a strong earthquake hit Shamakhi, which led to the dissolution of the Shamakhi Governorate and the establishment of the Baku Governorate with its center in Baku.
+After Baku became the governorate, the city began to undertake ambitious construction projects.

+In the first years after the 1859 decree was signed, the population of Baku began to rise.
+New caravanserais were being constructed along the northern part of the fortress walls, each occupying a whole quarter, with trading rows and stores.
+Subsequently, this part of the city became the central trading area, making it necessary to develop a cohesive construction plan.

+This task was entrusted to Gasim bey Hajibababeyov and a group of engineers and architects from Saint Petersburg.
+According to the group, construction of new highways radiating from Icheri Sheher fortress in all directions was the focus of their urban planning.
 Their design philosophy is reflected in the first governorate urban plan of Baku, created in 1864.

-Initially Nizami Street was called “Torgovaya Street”, because of its status as a trade center.
-Later, in 1879 it was officially renamed “Gubernskaya Street”, but citizens still called it “Torgovaya”.
-The street began on Mariinskaya Street (later Korganov Street, now Rasul Rza Street), where reputable multi-storeyed houses of wealthy people were located and reached to so called “Black City” of Baku, where there were oil wells and other industrial developments.
-The late 19th century was characterized by rapid economic development of the city and the second massive influx of people from other governorates of the Russian Empire, the reason of which was the incorporation of new oil wells in the Absheron Peninsula.
-Marine infrastructure was also developed and the general plan of fortress vorstadt and the marine port was significantly expanded, and the city eventually became one of Southern Russia's most significant trading hubs.
-The rapid economic growth of Baku was followed by the arrival of affluent industrialists who began constructing new buildings.
-A great number of buildings on this storied street were constructed by oil magnates such as Musa Naghiyev, Shamsi Asadullayev and Murtuza Mukhtarov, and designed by prominent architects such as N.A.von der Nonne, M.Gafar Ismayilov, A.Hajibababeyov, K.B.Surkevich, J.V.Goslavski, Józef Plośko, Zivar bey Ahmadbeyov, E.Edel and G.Termikelov.
+Initially, Nizami Street was called “Torgovaya Street” because of its status as a trade center.
+Later, in 1879, it was officially renamed “Gubernskaya Street”, but citizens still called it “Torgovaya”.

+The street began at Mariinskaya Street (later Korganov Street, now Rasul Rza Street), where multi-storey houses belonging to wealthy residents were located, and extended to the area known as “Black City”, where oil wells and other industrial developments were situated.

+The late 19th century was characterized by rapid economic development in the city and a second massive influx of migrants from other governorates of the Russian Empire, caused by the development of new oil wells on the Absheron Peninsula.
+Marine infrastructure was also developed, and the general plan of the Fortress Vorstadt (suburb) and the marine port was significantly expanded.
+The city eventually became one of southern Russia's most significant trading hubs.

+The rapid economic growth of Baku attracted affluent industrialists who began constructing new buildings.
+Many buildings along the street were constructed by oil magnates such as Musa Naghiyev, Shamsi Asadullayev and Murtuza Mukhtarov, and were designed by prominent architects such as N.A. von der Nonne, M. Gafar Ismayilov, A. Hajibababeyov, K.B.
+Surkevich, J.V.
+Goslavski, Józef Plośko, Zivar bey Ahmadbeyov, E. Edel and G. Termikelov.

-In 1868, the Araz Cinema was built by the architect M.Gafar Ismayilov, in deserted territory, which adjoins Nizami Street.
-A year later, in 1869, St. Gregory the Illuminator's Church, Baku was built near the caravanserai.
+In 1868, the Araz Cinema was built by architect M.Gafar Ismayilov on a deserted territory adjoining Nizami Street.
+A year later, in 1869, St. Gregory the Illuminator's Church was built nearby.